ibm-cloud-docs/cloud-activity-tracker/how-to/manage-events-ui/launch_kibana.md

 	The Discover page in Kibana opens.

-2. Verify that you are logged in to the {{site.data.keyword.Bluemix_notm}} account, organization, and space where you want to view, and analyze activity logs.
+2. Verify that you are logged in to the {{site.data.keyword.cloud_notm}} account where you want to view, and analyze activity events.

-    You can see events and logs that are available in the space where you are logged in.
+3. Select a **Domain**.

-3. To filter for events, select **Open** from the menu bar.
+    Select **Account** to view events in the account domain.

-    The list of saved dashboards is displayed.
+    Select **Space** to view events in a space domain.

-4. To view the events for the space where you are logged in, select **ActivityTracker_Space_Dashboard_in_24h**.
+The events that you see in Kibana correspond to the events that are hosted in the domain selected in the region where you have launched Kibana.

 ## Limitations
-{: #limitations}
+{: #launch_kibana_limitations}

  Due to limitations in Kibana, you cannot have multiple Kibana browser tabs open at once in the same session to view different spaces or accounts.
 Therefore, if you have two or more sessions open at once, and change the domain from space to account or viceversa, you may experience problems.